genexuslabs/web-controls-library/src/components/textblock/readme.md

 The text caption of the textblock will be its text content.
 Being a child instead of an attribute allows us to set text or HTML.

+## Styling with SASS

+A SASS mixin called `gx-textblock` is provided in `theming/theming-mixins.scss` to ease the styling of this element.
+See the theming [mixins documentation](/sassdoc/theming-mixins.html.md) for more information.

 <!-- Auto Generated Below -->

 ## Properties